 - Bus: The Limerick to Cliffs of Moher bus route is handy enough – you take the 300 bus from Limerick to Ennis, then the 350 bus from Ennis to the cliffs – total time: 3 hours

 If you’re staying in Ennistymon, Lahinch, Liscannor, Doolin, Lisdoonvarna you’re in luck – a shuttle bus launched in 2019 that now serves each of these areas.

 You can buy tickets and get updates on the cliffsofmoher.ie.
 Note: the service only runs during the summer months (30th May – 31st August).

 As the Cliffs are one of the most popular places to visit in Ireland, there’s an almost endless number of Cliffs of Moher tours on offer, and they tend to be pretty OK price wise, if you don’t have a car.

 Here’s a couple of day trips from Dublin and Galway that have great reviews (note: these are affiliate links).

 Day trip from Dublin to the Cliffs of Moher

 Day trip from Galway to the Cliffs of Moher

-We’ve revieved many different questions about the cliffs over the years.
+We’ve received many different questions about the cliffs over the years (mainly relating to the Cliffs of Moher Harry Potter link…).
 I’m going to try and answer the most common below.